hideaki-j/hideaki-j.github.io/index.md

 **PROJECT MANAGEMENT:**
 - Three project management related courses on Coursera including Fundamentals of Project Planning and Management by University of Virginia (as an audit)
 - Entry-Level Software Engineering by Mitsubishi Electric (70+ hours software development and project management course)

-# Certifications
-- (Data Analysis) A Crash Course in Causality: Inferring Causal Effects from Observational Data by University of Pennsylvania on Coursera
-- (Data Analysis) Bayesian Statistics: From Concept to Data Analysis by University of California on Coursera
-- (Marketing) Entrepreneurship 1: Developing the Opportunity by Wharton Online
-- (Marketing) Financial Markets by Yale University on Coursera
-- (Marketing) Introduction to Marketing by Wharton Online

 # Awards
 Received five awards including: